Top 7 Myths About Adopting a Cat

 PHOTO © Ray Setup Photography + ASPCA

-People say that about introverts too, but with the right company, in the right situations, both are warm and friendly.
-Research even shows that in cases where cats are antisocial, it’s humans who are to blame.
-In many cases, cat behavior depends on our own.
-Cats may not always seek attention, but when you engage with them—playing, petting, and even brushing them—you can create a strong, loving bond.
+People say cats are introverted, but with good company, they can be warm and friendly in the right situations.
+Research even shows that humans are to blame in cases where cats are antisocial.
+A cat's behavior depends on our own.
+Cats may not always seek attention, but when you engage with them, you can create a strong, loving bond.

 AdobeStock_271934218 copy